-was born and raised on the Hudson River in Yonkers, New York.
+I was born and raised on the Hudson River in Yonkers, New York.

 It was at AC Nielsen that I learned the essentials of marketing in a data driven world.

+I learned while working on Pepsi that there is a way to blend brand objectives with creative output, but it requires an ally on the business side of things.
 Despite my best efforts, the Palmolive advertising was driven almost exclusively by data analytics, which to me stymied the creative expression necessary to create memorable tv commercials.

 I soured on the big advertising model while at FCB

-I found it formal cold & boring
+I found it formal cold & boring.

-I did love the people I met there
+I did love the people I met there.

 I then worked briefly as a rep with Sarah Holbrook at Propaganda Films.

-thank you Sarah & David Frankel
+thank you Sarah & David Frankel & Regina Ebel & Bob Emerson and Tony Frere.

-in the trenches every day to help the big advertising wheel grind for all of us.
+Rep life wasn't ultimately for me, although I respect every one of them for being in the trenches every day to help the big advertising wheel grind for all of us.

-So I packed up and moved to Los Angeles.
+I moved to Los Angeles after 9/11.

 film production is a lot like construction